LaraQuargnal/distsys-projekt2/README.md

 Master (async):
 - Receive incoming request data from client
-- Extract the first 1000 lines of data (3 for now)
-- Listen for workers to say HELLO!
+- Listen for workers if they are ready
+- If a worker is ready, add it to the list of workers, assign ID based on port number
 - Select 3 to 5 workers randomly

-... to do ...
+- send data to selected worker
+- start a timer for each task

-- Send 1000 (3 for now) lines at a time to workers
+- Send 1000 (400) lines at a time to workers
 - Receives back from workers "word count"

-... to do ....
+- calculate the elapsed time between sent and received data from worker
+- print total number of completed task from each worker

 5 Workers: